-You could even go as far as to argue that heels are a health and safety hazard as they can lead to foot problems when worn too often and for long periods of time, and women are more likely to trip in heels especially if they don’t typically wear them in their day to day life.
+You could even go as far as to argue that heels are a health and safety hazard as they can lead to feet problems when worn too often and for long periods of time, and women are more likely to trip in heels especially if they don’t typically wear them in their day to day life.

-So why are businesses allowed to enforce such a rule?
+So why are businesses allowed to enforce dress code rules?

-However, whether an employee is wearing heels or flats is not going to affect the quality of their work or the reputation of the business, this type of rule feels a little too close to gender discrimination.
+However, whether an employee is wearing heels or flats is not going to affect the quality of their work or the reputation of the business so, this type of rule feels a little too close to gender discrimination.

 It can also work the other way around too with their being cases where male employees seem to be singled out.
 For example, companies who want to enforce the rule that male employees need to keep their hair short.